also/lead.js/docs/index.md

 Each input cell defines a *program* that runs in a *context*.
 The context provides the program with an output cell it can manipulate.

-### Context Functions
+### Scripting Functions

-A *context function* is a function that is has access to the current context.
+A *scripting function* is a function that is has access to the current context.
 It will be called with the context as the first argument.

-### Context Commands
+### Scripting Commands

-A *context command* is a context function that will be invoked if it is the return value of the program.
+A *scripting command* is a scripting function that will be invoked if it is the return value of the script.
 So,

 ```coffeescript
 help